 - The school may suggest that your child needs some agreed individual support in school.
 They will tell you how the support will be used and what strategies will be put in place.
 This type of support is available for children with specific barriers to learning that cannot be overcome through Quality First Teaching and intervention groups.

-- In some cases, SEND pupils may have a Statement of Special Educational Needs or from 1st September 2014, an Education, Health and Care Plan (EHCP).
-This means your child will have been identified by the class teacher/School Senco as needing a particularly high level of individual or small group teaching, which cannot be provided from the budget available to the school.
+- In some cases, SEND pupils may have an Education, Health and Care Plan (EHCP).
+This means your child will have been identified by the class teacher/School SENDCo as needing a particularly high level of individual or small group teaching, which cannot be provided from the budget available to the school.
 Usually your child will also need specialist support in school from a professional outside the school.
-This may be from: Local Authority central services such as Integrated Inclusion Services, outside health agencies such as the Speech and Language therapy (SALT) Service or occupational therapy or physiotherapy.
+This may be from: Local Authority central services such as Inclusion Services, outside health agencies such as the 0-19 Public Health Nursing Team, Speech and Language therapy (SALT) Service or occupational therapy or physiotherapy.

 For your child this may mean:

 - The school (or you) can request that the Local Authority carry out a statutory assessment of your child’s needs.
 This is a legal process which sets out the amount of support that will be provided for your child.